palderman/DataSciAg/syllabus.md

 ## Grading Policies

-Grading for this course will revolve around a combination of assignments (75%) and a semester project (25%).
+Grading for this course will revolve around a combination of assignments (60%) and practical quizzes (40%).

 There will be 12 equally weighted assignments.
-One problem from each assignment (selected at the instructors discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
-Other problems will be graded as follows:
+Problems will be graded as follows:

 * Produces the correct answer using the requested approach: 100%
 * Generally uses the right approach, but a minor mistake results in an incorrect